 If you've ever been to a street market in a third world country, then you know how crazy things can be.
-So, that all that energy and put it in a bazaar that sells only materials for voodoo and you have the Lome Bazaar in Togo.
-The bazaar is a one stop shop for a wide variety of terrifying things used to do terrifying things.
+So, take all that energy and put it in a bazaar that sells only materials for voodoo and you have the Lome Bazaar in Togo.
+The bazaar is a one stop shop for a wide variety of terrifying things used to perform frightening functions.
 The absolute volume of grisly death that stares at you is enough to make the strongest person weak in the knees.

 6) Tuol Sleng Genocide Museum, Cambodia